 Priorities for PSH were determined based on a measure of the existing stock of PSH and whether it meets the current need.
-The table below outlines the data used to calculate the need for PSH in each region.
+Table 2 below outlines the data used to calculate the need for PSH in each region.
 Priority 1 regions have more unmet need (column D) than existing PSH beds (column A), implying that they would have to significantly increase their stock of PSH to meet the need.
 Priority 3 regions have some need for PSH but less than their current stock of PSH beds, implying that a relatively small increase in PSH in those regions would meet the need.
-RRH is Priority 2 in regions that have no CoC-funded RRH (column E) and in Region 7 because it has the lowest overall amount of CoC funding (column F).
-RRH in the remaining regions, which already have CoC-funded RRH (regions 2, 5, 6, 12, and 13), are Priority 3.
+Priority 4 regions show no current need for PSH.